 Well, that’s a selling point for The Little Green Spa and the Eminence Organic Skincare line, don’t you think?

-I’d say save your money for more natural, less expensive spa treatments.
-Apparently my paprika/jalapeno/kale (I am seriously NOT joking!!) skin treatments at the Little Green Spa are working wonders – and saving money.
+I say save your money for more natural, less expensive spa treatments.
+Apparently my paprika/jalapeno/kale (I am seriously NOT joking!!) skin treatments at the Little Green Spa are working wonders.
+So much so that the Hydrafacial skin treatment didn’t have much to remove at all.